zamazan4ik/awesome-pgo/article/article.md

 What about GraalVM PGO efficiency?
 Honestly, I don't know.
 I have no hands-on experience with it on real applications.
 All found public benchmarks for GraalVM PGO also too simple and synthetic to consider them seriously (IMHO).
 I opened a [request](https://github.com/oracle/graal/discussions/7988) in the upstream for sharing more benchmarks - maybe eventually the collection will be bigger.
 According to my not-so-deep research, in many cases, GraalVM Native Image + PGO still performs worse than usual JIT from the peak performance perspective.

-By the way, GraalVM supports AoT compilation mode for Python, Ruby, R, Javascript (and maybe something).
-So you can try to apply GraalVM-flavoured PGO on them too (not many people tried to do such things so bugs should be expected).

 ### Kotlin

 [Kotlin Native](https://kotlinlang.org/docs/native-overview.html) has [no](https://youtrack.jetbrains.com/issue/KT-63357/Native-Profile-Guided-Optimization-PGO-support#focus=Comments-27-8353088.0-0) PGO support and Kotlin dev team has no plans to implement it in the near future.
 So if you want to use PGO with Kotlin - you will need to patch the Kotlin compiler.
 Another option is using GraalVM since it supports PGO (see Java section for more details).
 Anyway, using GraalVM instead of Kotlin Native [is not a new thing](https://www.reddit.com/r/Kotlin/comments/172sul9/whats_position_of_kotlin_native_in_the_kotlin/) in the community.